Closing data gaps

 Common themes about data gaps across the life cycle

-Civil registration and vital statistics systems are often poor and require investment, particularly in high burden settings.
-Counting is essential: many countries today still lack timely data about births and deaths.
+Civil registration and vital statistics systems are often poor and require investment, particularly in high burden and conflict settings.
+Counting is essential as many countries today still lack timely data about births and deaths.
 We still don’t know how many women, children and adolescents die, when and why they die, who survives, and therefore what interventions are most effective in many high burden settings.

 Better data to inform the implementation of programmes so that investments become more efficient is frequently lacking.
-These data need to be both timely and relevant at sub-national levels, and accessible to programme leaders who have the data literacy skills required to make data-informed decisions.
-Survey data that measures population level indicators is vital, but so too is the strengthening of routinely collected data that can be summarised more frequently through programme monitoring and through health information systems.
-A number of international and national groups are now focussing on these issues, including for example the Bill & Melinda Gates funded “IDEAS” project at the London School of Hygiene and Tropical Medicine.
+These data need to be both timely and relevant at sub-national levels, and accessible to programme leaders.
+Survey data that measures population level indicators are vital, but so too is the strengthening of routinely collected data that can be summarised more frequently through programme monitoring, and through health information systems.
+Without this, essential, timely information needed to best target and manage precious resources is missing.

 Inequities between rich and poor populations are pronounced for women, children and adolescents, despite intentions to deliver pro-poor services.
-It is important that data systems are designed to reveal and track these inequities so that improvements to health are measured for all population groups and to maintain accountability for action that benefits those in poverty.
+It is important that data systems are designed to reveal and track these inequities and drive accountability mechanisms for targeted action to benefit those in poverty.
 Going forward, further investment and advocacy are required to ensure equity analysis tools are institutionalised across all major data collection platforms.

 Highlighted data gaps at each stage of the life cycle